Krag–Jørgensen: Early development

 In 1886, Denmark was on the verge of adopting a new rifle for its armed forces.
 One of the early prototypes of the new rifle was sent to Denmark.
 The feedback given by the Danes was vital in the further development of the weapon.
 The test performed in Denmark revealed the need to lighten the rifle, as well as the possible benefits of a completely new action.
 Krag and Jørgensen therefore decided to convert the magazine into what they referred to as a half-capsule, containing only five rounds of ammunition instead of the previous ten.
 They also, over the next several months, combined what they considered the best ideas from other gunsmiths with a number of their own ideas to design a distinct bolt action for their rifle.
 The long extractor, situated on top of the bolt, was inspired by the Jarmann mechanism, while the use of curved surfaces for cocking and ejecting the spent round was probably inspired by the designs from Mauser.
 For a time after the weapon was adopted by Denmark they experimented with dual frontal locking lugs, but decided against it on grounds of cost and weight.
 The ammunition of the day did not need dual frontal locking lugs, and the bolt already had three lugs—one in front, one just in front of the bolt handle, and the bolt handle itself—which were considered more than strong enough.

 The rifle had a feature known as a magazine cut-off.
 This is a switch on the left rear of the receiver.
 When flipped up (on the Norwegian Krag-J rifles and carbines), the cut-off does not allow cartridges in the internal magazine to be fed into the chamber by the advancing bolt.
-This was intended to be used for firing single rounds when soldiers were comfortably firing at distant targets, so the magazine could be quickly turned on in case of an incoming charge or issue to charge the enemy.
-This instantly gives five rounds to the shooter for quick firing.
+This was intended to be used for when soldiers were comfortably firing at distant targets.
+After each shot, the soldier would take a round out of his pouch and load it directly into the chamber as if he was using single-shot rifle.
+The rounds in the magazine are thus held in reserve.
+If the enemy suddenly charged or the soldier was ordered to charge, the soldier could then retract the cut-off for up to five rounds of rapid shooting.
 The M1903 Springfield that replaced the Krags had a magazine cutoff, as did the SMLE (Lee–Enfield) until 1915.